Applicable Tax Laws

 Deduction of Foreign Estate Taxes and Inheritance Taxes

-- The foreign tax accrued within the last 5 years prior to the German tax.
+- The foreign tax accrued within the last 5 years before the German tax.
 See § 21 ErbStG.

 Personal Tax Liability under the German Inheritance and Gift Tax Act